christopherrons/app-tradebot/README.md

 Analysis and implementation of cryptocurrency tradebot.

 ## Prerequisite
-* Bitstamp Account with a main / sub account (sub account is recommended for more control)
+* Bitstamp Account or Kraken account
 * Active api-key connected to the account

 ## Run script instructions
 * Run pip3 install -r requirements.txt to install relevant external libraries
-* Add the following information to a ~/.script-config
+* Create a file names ~/.script-config and add the following Add the following information to a:

 [Bitstamp] <br />